The rise of the pet-friendly filter

 One thing that sets Staypineapple apart from hotels is its pet fee policy.
 “Our guests are always looking for a reasonable pet fee and the value they can get with that pet fee,” explains Barnet.
 One way they try to make that value apparent is by charging a single pet fee – even for guests who bring two pets.
 For partners, it’s important to be transparent about these details to avoid unmet expectations at check-in.
 If you charge a separate fee for each additional pet, make sure you include that detail in your fine print.

 What do pet owners want?

-What do travellers with pets look for?
-“Just like a human and choosing a hotel or a place to stay,” says Barnet, “they want to make sure their pet is comfortable”.
-She says pet owners typically begin their search for accommodation by looking for pet-friendly activities in the area like a place to walk their dog in a nearby park.
+What do travelers with pets look for?
+“Just like a human and choosing a hotel or a place to stay,” says Barnet, “they want to make sure their pet is comfortable.”
+She says pet owners typically begin their search for accommodations by looking for pet-friendly activities in the area like a place to walk their dog in a nearby park.
 After that, she firmly believes pet-friendly amenities make a big difference.
-“To make sure pet owners feel the value, we include a pineapple-themed dog bed in the room, treat tins and poop bags.”
+“To make sure pet owners feel the value, we include a pineapple-themed dog bed in the room, treat tins, and poop bags.”